Vienna: City of Music

 Cancellation policy

-For cancellations 72 hours prior to your scheduled tour, Insight Cities offers a full refund.
-We cannot refund cancellations within 72 hours of a scheduled tour as we need to pay our guide.
+For cancellations 48 hours prior to your scheduled tour, Insight Cities offers a full refund.
+We cannot refund cancellations within 48 hours of a scheduled tour as we need to pay our guide.

 Overview of Your Tour

-Statue in Vienna in front of a treeNext, we head to one of Beethoven’s many flats, to the Pasqualati-House at the Mölker-Bastei, which is located directly opposite of the University of Vienna.
-Beethoven had a restless life in Vienna, changing residence almost sixty times.
-His music symbolizes the apex of the Classic and heralded many important developments of the Romantic era.
-Though his relationship with the high aristocracy was often strained, he called Archduke Rudolph, the youngest son of Emperor Leopold II, one of his best friends.
-The circuit of the walk is completed at the residence where Rudolph took piano lessons with Beethoven, one of his most profound supporters and patrons.
-Among other compositions, Beethoven dedicated his Missa Solemnis to Archduke Rudolph, a piece that represents the profound interaction between the Habsburg family and the most important musicians in Vienna during the 18th and 19th centuries.
+Though Beethoven’s relationship with the high aristocracy was often strained, he counted Archduke Rudolph the youngest son of Emperor Leopold II among his closest friends.
+The circuit of our walk is completed at the very residence where Rudolph took piano lessons with Beethoven, one of his most ardent supporters and patrons.
+Among other compositions, Beethoven dedicated his Missa Solemnis to Archduke Rudolph, a piece that represents the profound relationship between the Habsburg family and the most important musicians in Vienna during the 18th and 19th centuries.

 See Our FAQs for More Information